Pontiac Grand Prix: 1976

 In celebration of Pontiac's 50th anniversary in 1976, a number of special edition Grand Prix were produced.
 Technically a LJ trim option, these models featured removable Hurst T-tops, color-keyed Rally II wheels, special "Anniversary Gold" paint (actually the new Cadillac Seville's "Autumn Gold) accented by a white opera roof and white side protection.
 The only available interior color was Light Buckskin.
 Among the other distinctions was special badging with Golden hood and trunk medallions and a Golden "arrow head" logo in the steering wheel.
 Buyers could opt for other accessories available for the LJ.
 Many chose sport instrumentation, sport steering wheels, or leather upholstery.
 Mechanically, they were similar to the regular models.
 This was one of two anniversary models offered by Pontiac, the other was a special trim Firebird.

-Grand Prix production increased: sales went up to 228,091 units total (a plus of 226%), making this Bicentennial year the best in Grand Prix' history — and second in its class only to the Chevrolet Monte Carlo with 353,272 units.
+Grand Prix production increased: sales went up to 228,091 units total (an increase of 226%), making this Bicentennial year the best in Grand Prix' history — and second in its class only to the Chevrolet Monte Carlo with 353,272 units.
 This included 110,814 base model Js, 88,232 SJs, and 29,045 LJs (including 4,807 Golden Anniversary editions and a single demonstrator with Pontiac's not yet introduced 301 cid V8 engine.